alanjding/RubikTreeLang/README.md

 Traverse down, as its name suggests, tells the interpreter to either follow the link in the cell under the read-write head to a child Rubik's Cube if it exists, or creates a new blank Rubik's Cube.
 Traverse up tells the interpreter to go back up to the parent node that links to the current Rubik's Cube.
 If traverse up is called at the root node, it does nothing.
 Usage for both commands is simply `^` or `v` alone.

 **N.B.: these single-char commands still need to be whitespace delimited!
 Even the brackets!**

+### Copy current payload to child `ptc`

+Copies the byte under the read-write head in the current cube to the byte under the read-write head in the child cube if it exists, or creates a new child Rubik's Cube with the copied byte under the child cube's read-write head.
+The command does not take the program to the child cube.

+### Copy current payload to parent `ctp`

+Copies the byte under the read-write head in the current cube to the byte under the read-write head in the parent cube only if the current cube is not the root cube.
+If the current cube is the root cube, the command does nothing.
+The command does not take the program to the parent cube.

 ### Comments `#`